 Mark Stirling is senior scientist at GNS Science in New Zealand.
 He received his Ph.D. in geology at the University of Nevada, Reno, and his earlier degrees from Otago University, New Zealand.
 His main specialties are in the development and validation of multidisciplinary seismic-hazard models.
 A prime interest is in the integration of geological and seismological datasets to constrain seismic-hazard models for long return periods (e.g., 10 kyr).
 He has led the development of the last three versions of a national seismic-hazard model for New Zealand, and he has over 24 years of industry experience in hazard analyses in New Zealand, the United States, Australia, Southeast Asia, Japan, and elsewhere.
 He is a Fellow and former President of the New Zealand Society of Earthquake Engineering.
 Mark joined the editorial board of BSSA in 2012.

 Cezar I. Trifu was a researcher with National Institute for Earth Physics in Romania before moving in 1992 to Queen’s University in Canada.
-In 1993 he cofounded Engineering Seismology Group, Inc., and he serves as Director of Mining and Geotechnical Services.
-He is also adjunct professor with the Department of Mining Engineering at Queen’s University and guest professor with the Department of Civil Engineering at Xiamen University in China.
+In 1993 he co-founded ESG Solutions, and served as Director of Mining and Geotechnical Services, and then Executive Vice-President.
+He was also guest professor with the Department of Civil Engineering at Xiamen University in China.
+Cezar is adjunct professor with the Department of Mining Engineering at Queen’s University.
 His expertise is in seismic source, induced seismicity and use of passive seismic monitoring techniques to various geotechnical applications.
 Cezar joined the editorial board of BSSA in 2000.

 Nicholas van der Elst is a research geophysicist at the USGS Earthquake Science Center in Pasadena, California.
 He received his Ph.D. from UC Santa Cruz in 2012.
 He focusses on the mechanics of earthquake triggering, using statistical models and laboratory friction experiments.
 Interests include aftershock forecasting, remotely triggered earthquakes, and induced earthquakes.
 Nicholas joined the editorial board of BSSA in 2016.